Montpelier's first-quarter earnings per share outperformed the

-underwriting results.
-Absence of any catastrophe losses and
+Absence of any catastrophe losses and favorable prior-year reserve

-favorable prior-year reserve development during the quarter led to
+development during the quarter led to significant improvement in

-due to its increased exposure in the property catastrophe lines of
+increased exposure in the property catastrophe lines of business,

-flexibility, and strong competitive position.
-Moreover, the company
+and strong competitive position.
+Moreover, the company remains

-remains committed to enhancing its shareholder value.
-It also
+committed to enhancing its shareholder value.
+It also scores

-scores strongly with credit rating agencies.
-We thus retain our
+strongly with credit rating agencies.
+We thus retain our Outperform

 Montpelier Re Holdings Ltd. (MRH) was formed in 2001 by White